OCA/l10n-italy/l10n_it_vat_registries/readme/CONFIGURE.rst

 you can configure VAT registries, like 'Sales', 'Purchases' or 'corrispettivi'.
-In order to link a journal to a VAT registry, open journal by Accounting -> Configuration -> Accounting -> Journals and set the 'VAT registry' field
+In order to link a journal to a VAT registry, open journal by Accounting -> Configuration -> Accounting -> Journals and set the 'VAT registry' field.

+If there are no account moves to be printed, the report is printed with total equal to zero.